excaliburjs/Excalibur/src/engine/Docs/Gamepads.md

 ## Responding to axis input

-[[Axes|Gamepad axes]] typically have values between -1 and 1, but even idle sticks can still propogate very small values depending on the quality and age of a controller.
+[[Axes|Gamepad axes]] typically have values between -1 and 1, but even idle sticks can still propagate very small values depending on the quality and age of a controller.
 For this reason, you can set [[Gamepads.MinAxisMoveThreshold]] to set the (absolute) threshold after which Excalibur will start publishing `axis` events.
 By default it is set to a value that normally will not throw events if a stick is idle.